 This is a condition that most aging people cannot avoid.
 The condition involves clouding and yellowing of the lens.
 Updating your prescription regularly can help delay surgery.

-5. Refractive errors
+5. Refractive Errors

-Why Do Seniors Avoid Eye exams?
+Why Do Seniors Avoid Eye Exams?

-Some seniors unfortunately tend to neglect their eye care.
-This is mainly in part due to low/fixed income and inadequate vision insurance.
-However, luckily living in Ontario with OHIP coverage seniors age 65 and over have access to insured comprehensive eye exam once every 12 months and follows up visits within the year if indicated by your optometrist.
-If you believe you’re due for your annual Eye Exam call one of our locations today to book your appointment.
+For those looking to make the process easier, searching for an optometrist near me can be a good starting point, as it helps seniors find trusted professionals close to home.
+However, with OHIP coverage in Ontario, seniors aged 65 and over have access to an insured comprehensive eye exam once every 12 months and follow-up visits within the year, if indicated by their optometrist.
+If you believe you’re due for your annual Eye Exam, call one of our locations today to book your appointment.